 The project was identified through a competitive bidding round for SEMLEP Pipeline Projects and will provide a larger more accessible home for NNCA, making the building fit for occupation and public use, creating new exhibition spaces and creative workspaces, improving the visitor entrance, accessibility improvements and new toilets.

 The new facilities will be in the town’s Cultural Quarter and expand NN’s creative SME workspace complex.
 The project aims to transform this spot into an attractive and innovative contemporary public space for industry and culture and will complement wider investments focused on the long-term health and sustainability of the town centre.
 Essential repairs to the roof and façade of the building will be completed as part of the project.

-Emer Grant, CEO of NN Contemporary Art, said:
+Emer Grant, Artistic Director and CEO of NN Contemporary Art, said: